Today's Articles

 *The birth of Thomas Peters is celebrated on this date in 1738.
 He was a Black abolitionist and soldier fighting for the British in the American Revolutionary War.

-He was born in West Africa to the Yoruba tribe of the Egba clan.
+He was born in West Africa to the Yoruba tribe, the Egba clan.
 In 1760, at twenty-two years old, he was captured by slave traders, sold as a slave, and transported to Colonial America on a French ship, the Henri Quatre.
 At this time, he became Thomas Peters.
-He was sold to a French planter in French Louisiana upon arrival in North America.
+Upon arrival in North America, he was sold to a French planter in French Louisiana.
 Peters tried to escape three times before being sold to one of the Southern Colonies, an immigrant Scotsman who had settled on the Cape Fear River in Wilmington, North Carolina.

-In 1776, Peters escaped from his master's flour mill at the start of the American Revolutionary War and migrated to New York.
-He joined the Black Pioneers; a Black British Loyalist unit made up of African refugee slaves in America.
+1776 Peters escaped from his master's flour mill at the start of the American Revolutionary War and migrated to New York.
+He joined the Black Pioneers, a Black British Loyalist unit made up of African refugee slaves in America.
 Peters was a sergeant in the regiment and twice wounded in battle.
-During this time, Thomas married Sally Peters, a refugee enslaved person from South Carolina.
-They had a daughter called Clairy and a son John.
+During this time, Thomas married Sally Peters, an enslaved refugee from South Carolina.
+They had a daughter called Clairy and a son, John.
 After the war, Peters, white Loyalists, and thousands of other formerly enslaved Africans were evacuated by the British and resettled in Nova Scotia.

 This was ultimately established in Freetown, Sierra Leone.
 It was decided in London that Peters and the Naval Officer John Clarkson, the brother of English abolitionist Thomas Clarkson, would assist in recruiting blacks to settle in Sierra Leone.
 Peters returned to Nova Scotia triumphantly and promoted migration to Sierra Leone among the black pioneers in Birchtown, Halifax, Shelbourne, and Annapolis Royal communities.
 Peters and David Edmons (Edmonds) from Annapolis Royal petitioned John Clarkson for beef to celebrate their last Christmas in North America in 1791.